NURSING 7104 - Introduction to Mental Health

 General Course Information

-Course Code NURSING 7104 Course Introduction to Mental Health Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact A two day workshop and weekly online tutorials Available for Study Abroad and Exchange N Course Description Mental health nursing uses the study of human behaviour as its science and the purposeful use of self as its art.
+Course Code NURSING 7104 Course Introduction to Mental Health Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact A two day workshop and weekly online tutorials Available for Study Abroad and Exchange N Course Description Mental health nursing uses the study of human behaviour as its science and the purposeful use of self as its art.
 This is an introduction to the practical body of knowledge that constitutes the art and science of mental health nursing.

 The course covers the current policy and legislative frameworks including recovery approach and consumer focussed care.
 It provides an introduction to the major groups of disorders and intervention approaches.
 Mental health across the lifespan and for indigenous and cross cultural population groups is also included.
 While the course addresses the theoretical aspects of mental health nursing, it maintains focus on the practical aspects of the specialty area of practice.
 What is the nature of the relationship between nurse and client; how do you make an assessment; what are effective interventions in the kind of everyday situations that mental health nurses find themselves?